Rewind789/wanderer-archive/other/quotes.md

 11. "Read Riding Hood.
 If you read it as 'red' then you get that its a pun... if you read it as 'reed' then you just think I'm an idiot" - Mr. Barton
 12. "we use 2 1/3 cups because A, we get 2/3 of a cup, and B, the company is stingy and they don't make 2/3 cups" - Ms. Soraru
 13. "Ethan and Donal snuggle up for the night" - Hunger Games Simulator (sigh)
+14. *pointing to food* "Did you make that in Cooking?" - Harry H, "nah he made that in English" - Raffif K, "Shut the fuck up" - Harry H

 > The Great Avocado Analogy
 >